wanoo21/tailwind-astro-starting-blog/README.md

 - Pagination inside blog/tags pages - **each blog/tags page has** a pagination.
 - Cool animations provided by Astro.
 - And many more that would come in the future.

+## Internationalization

+This template has support for i18n, it's set up for English as default.
+You can add more languages in the `src/i18n/ui.ts` file.
+It doesn't have support for dynamic language change, but it's easy to implement.

 ## Extend / Customize